Can you get the recommended vitamins and minerals in a whole foods plant-based diet?

 The proper functioning of muscles and nerves depend on your consumption of sodium.
 Sodium also maintains the balance of fluid in and around your cells.

-We find sodium in salt and soy sauce.
+We find sodium in salt and salty foods.

 Chromium maintains the energy levels for your cells.
 In short, it controls the glucose level of the body.